PureStorage-OpenConnect/k8s-px-terraform/docs/kubernetesOnVM/README.md

 **PX_KUBESPRAY_VERSION** - Set the Kubespray version.

 **PX_KUBE_CONTROL_HOSTS** - Specify the number of hosts to be used as Kubernetes control plane nodes.
-Default is 1, but you can use more than 1 for high availability.
 >NOTE:
 >1.
 Portworx will not use these nodes as storage nodes, so these nodes will be cordoned.
 >2.
-Portworx needs minimum 3 worker nodes, so `TotalNodes-ControlPlaneNodes` must be equal to or greater than 3.
+Portworx needs minimum 3 worker nodes, so `TotalNodes - ControlPlaneNodes` must be equal to or greater than 3.

 **PX_CLUSTER_NAME** - This variable is to specify the cluster name.
 This also will be pre-configured by the setup-env.sh script.